TheLastGimbus/FreeBuddy/notes/mbb-protocol-wiki.md

 First byte/two bytes (`90, 0`) seem to be a "magic number" of protocol - they never change (at least on my single pair of headphones).

 #### Third byte
-Third byte - `16` - is the "length of data bytes - 1".
+Third byte - `16` - is the "length of data bytes + checksum bytes + 1".
 You will see what "data bytes are" in a second.

 #### Fourth byte
 Next (fourth) byte seems to also always be 0